Build Your Custom Elementor Widget Without Any Coding Knowledge

 Step #4: Modifying the Widget Fields

-While developing the widget, you can customize all of the widget fields.
+While creating the widget, you can customize all of the widget fields or elements.
 For example, you can customize the label name, placeholder, default value, etc.

 However, the customizing options aren’t the same for every panel.
 Different control panels have different input fields.